-NATURAL RESOURCE CONSERVATION SERIVCE
+NATURAL RESOURCE CONSERVATION SERVICE

 The Natural Resource Conservation Service (NRCS) has been the leader in creating based tools and standards in agronomy, forestry, engineering, economics, wildlife biology, and other disciplines that local NRCS field office conservationists use in helping landowners plan and install conservation practices.
-Partnerships with farmers and ranchers, local and state governments, and other federal agencies to maintain healthy and productive working landscapes.

 Cooperative extension brings evidence-based science and modern technologies to farmers, consumers, and families.
 By educating farmers on business operations and on modern agricultural science and technologies, extension contributes to the success of farms, ranches, and rural business.
-Further, these services improve the lives of consumers and families through nutrition education, food safety training, and youth leadership development.

 Rural Development is committed to helping improve the economy and quality of life in rural America.
 They offer loans, grants and loan guarantees to help create jobs and support economic development and essential services such as housing, health care, first responder services and equipment, and water, electric and communications infrastructure.